-TL has a credit agreement with a group of banks that provides for a revolving credit facility ("TL Revolving Credit Facility").
-On September 24, 2012, TL extended the term of the TL Revolving Credit Facility and amended certain terms, thereof, including an increase in the aggregate commitment amount from \$205,000 to \$600,000 (which includes a \$50,000 letter of credit facility).
-The maturity date was changed from April 22, 2013 to September 24, 2017.
+TL has a credit agreement, dated as of September 24, 2012, with a group of banks that provides for a revolving credit facility (the "TL Revolving Credit Facility").
+On June 25, 2013, TL utilized an accordion feature in the TL Revolving Credit Facility and increased the total commitment from \$600,000 to \$700,000 (which includes a \$50,000 letter of credit facility).
 The TL Revolving Credit Facility provides for payments of interest only during its term beginning on its inception date through September 24, 2017 when all borrowings are due in full.
-Interest on the outstanding amount due under the TL Revolving Credit Facility at December 31, 2012 was based either on the U.S. prime rate or LIBOR plus a spread between 1.0% and 2.0%, which varies based on TGH's leverage.
-Total outstanding principal under the TL Revolving Credit Facility was \$352,500 and \$125,000 as of December 31, 2012 and 2011, respectively.
-The Company had no outstanding letters of credit under the TL Revolving Credit Facility as of December 31, 2012 and 2011.
+Interest on the outstanding amount due under the TL Revolving Credit Facility at December 31, 2013 was based either on the U.S. prime rate or LIBOR plus a spread between 1.0% and 2.0%, which varies based on TGH's leverage.
+Total outstanding principal under the TL Revolving Credit Facility was \$648,500 and \$352,500 as of December 31, 2013 and 2012, respectively.
+The Company had no outstanding letters of credit under the TL Revolving Credit Facility as of December 31, 2013 and 2012.

 The TL Revolving Credit Facility is secured by the Company's containers and under the terms of the TL Revolving Credit Facility, the total outstanding principal may not exceed the lesser of the commitment amount and a formula based on the Company's net book value of containers and outstanding debt.
-The additional amount available for borrowing under the TL Revolving Credit Facility, as limited by the Company's borrowing base, was \$152,224 as of December 31, 2012.
+The additional amount available for borrowing under the TL Revolving Credit Facility, as limited by the Company's borrowing base, was \$51,500 as of December 31, 2013.

-Notes to Consolidated Financial Statements-Continued December 31, 2012, 2011, and 2010 (All currency expressed in U.S. dollars in thousands)
+Notes to Consolidated Financial Statements-Continued December 31, 2013, 2012, and 2011 (All currency expressed in U.S. dollars in thousands)

-TGH acts as a full and unconditional guarantor of the TL Revolving Credit Facility.
+TGH acts as an unconditional guarantor of the TL Revolving Credit Facility.
 The TL Revolving Credit Facility contains restrictive covenants, including limitations on certain liens, indebtedness and investments.
-In addition, the TL Revolving Credit Facility contains certain restrictive financial covenants on TGH's tangible net worth, leverage, debt service coverage and on TL's leverage and interest coverage.
-The TL Revolving Credit Facility does not prevent TGH's ability to obtain funds from TL in the form of dividends or loans.
-The Company was in compliance with all such covenants at December 31, 2012.
+In addition, the TL Revolving Credit Facility contains certain restrictive financial covenants on TGH's leverage and interest coverage.
+The Company was in compliance with all such covenants at December 31, 2013.
 There is a commitment fee of 0.30% to 0.40% on the unused portion of the TL Revolving Credit Facility, which varies based on the leverage of TGH and is payable in arrears.
 In addition, there is an agent's fee, which is payable annually in advance.